 How many times have you created a console application to run specific tasks in .NET?
 These tasks could be processing a file, making some HTTP call to an external service or even helping in your build process.
 Ultimately ending up with a collection of different tasks which often have dependencies on each other.
 I just discovered a project called Bullseye by Adam Ralph which really feels like a simple task runner.
 But better yet, is just a library you add to your own console application and not its own process itself.

 Bullseye is a .NET package for describing and running targets and their dependencies.
 Bullseye can be used to write targets that do anything.
 It is not coupled to building .NET projects.
 Platform support: .NET Standard 1.3 and upwards.

 ExamplesThe simplest example which is described on the Bullseye readme is similar to as follows: There’s really only two components needed.
 Define your target(s) using the

 Target()methods and then specify which targets to run via

 RunTargets()If you do not specify a target to run then the “default” target is used.
+If you simply run

 dotnet runwill produce the output: This would have been the equivalent of running

 dotnet run default